cristianrz/microhttpsd/README.md

     -h             Show this help message
 ```

-To run the web server, simply execute the ehttpd script with the desired
+To run the web server, simply execute the microhttpsd script with the desired
 options.

 For example, to serve files from the `/var/www/html` directory on port 443
 (HTTPS), use:

 ```
-./ehttpd -p 443 -d /var/www/html
+./microhttpsd -p 443 -d /var/www/html
 ```

 ## Implementation Details

-ehttpd creates two named pipes (`input_fifo` and `output_fifo`) to communicate
+microhttpsd creates two named pipes (`input_fifo` and `output_fifo`) to communicate
 between `openssl` and `busybox httpd`. `openssl` listens for incoming HTTPS
 connections and sends incoming requests to `busybox httpd` through the
 `input_fifo` pipe. `busybox httpd` serves the requested files and sends the
 response back through the `output_fifo` pipe, which `openssl` then sends to the
 client.

-In addition, `ehttpd` continuously restarts `busybox httpd` to handle
+In addition, `microhttpsd` continuously restarts `busybox httpd` to handle
 subsequent requests.

-`ehttpd` sets up a trap to clean up the named pipes and terminate `openssl`
+`microhttpsd` sets up a trap to clean up the named pipes and terminate `openssl`
 when it receives a `SIGINT`, `SIGTERM`, or `EXIT` signal.